Compliance

 Incomplete or inaccurate vendor information is a red flag for fraud and operational disruption.
 Property managers cannot rely on vendors who fail to provide up-to-date business licenses, tax records, or proof of legitimacy.

-Requiring verified vendor profiles and consistent updates ensures accuracy.
-For PMCs, this creates a stronger compliance foundation and lowers the risk of hiring fraudulent or unreliable vendors.
+Requiring verified vendor profiles and enforcing standardized documentation updates closes this gap.
+For PMCs, it creates a stronger compliance foundation and lowers the risk of approving fraudulent or unreliable vendors before they ever reach a property.

 Red Flag #3: Poor Safety Protocols